MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementAndroidManagedStoreAccountEnterpriseSetting.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAndroidManagedStoreAccountEnterpriseSettings>`: Enterprise settings for an Android managed store account.
+`BODYPARAMETER <IMicrosoftGraphAndroidManagedStoreAccountEnterpriseSettings>`: Enterprise settings for an Android managed store account.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AndroidDeviceOwnerFullyManagedEnrollmentEnabled <Boolean?>]`: Company codes for AndroidManagedStoreAccountEnterpriseSettings
   - `[BindStatus <String>]`: Bind status of the tenant with the Google EMM API
   - `[CompanyCodes <IMicrosoftGraphAndroidEnrollmentCompanyCode[]>]`: Company codes for AndroidManagedStoreAccountEnterpriseSettings